-With ongoing digitization dominating our current times, the need to use cash is dwindling globally.
-At the same time, the concept of cryptocurrencies has seen an exponential rise around the world.
-There are two types of digital money in circulation, i.e., fiat money kept in central bank accounts, and decentralized cryptocurrencies.
+With ongoing digitisation dominating our current times, the need to use cash is dwindling globally.
+At the same time, the concept of cryptocurrencies has seen an exponential rise worldwide.
+There are two types of digital money in circulation, i.e., fiat money kept in central bank accounts and decentralised cryptocurrencies.

 While cryptocurrencies have displayed remarkable growth, they are often accompanied by extreme volatility.
-Due to the unpredictable nature of cryptocurrencies that operate on a decentralized platform, many regulators across the globe have issued warnings and bans for them.
-With that being said, many believe that unpredictable digital assets are an inadequate method for transacting.
+Due to the unpredictable nature of cryptos, regulators have issued warnings and bans.
+With that being said, many believe that unpredictable digital assets are inadequate for transacting.

 A Global Payment System In Upheaval

-The advent of cryptocurrencies, stablecoins, and private initiatives like Facebook’s Libra, not to mention the digitization of the global payment system, has meant that central banks have realized that they must adapt to this changing landscape.
+The advent of cryptocurrencies, stablecoins, and private initiatives like Facebook’s Libra, not to mention the digitisation of the global payment system, has meant that central banks have realised that they must adapt to this changing landscape.

-With central banks being the primary authority in charge of money, they need to examine potential opportunities and risks that digital currencies pose in terms of the financial economy.
+With central banks being the primary authority in charge of the money, they need to examine potential opportunities and risks that digital currencies pose in the financial economy.
 This is where the Central Bank Digital Currency comes into the picture.

 So, What Is A CBDC?

-Governments recognize CBDCs as legal tender within the jurisdiction of that issuing bank, and this enables people to use them for payments and for merchants to accept those payments.
+Governments recognise CBDCs as legal tender within the jurisdiction of that issuing bank, enabling people to use them for payments and for merchants to accept those payments.

 The three main elements of CBDCs are that it is a digital currency issued by the central bank and is accessible globally.